Inter-Varietal Applied Corpus Studies (IVACS)

 IVACS hosts a biennial international conference at one of our partner institutions around the world.

-Due to the COVID-19 pandemic, the 10th IVACS conference (IVACS 2020) amalgamated with the Corpus Linguistics Conference (CL 2021) conference hosted online by the University of Limerick and Mary Immaculate College.
-The next IVACS conference will be held in 2023.
-IVACS has again partnered with the University of Limerick’s CALS Centre in hosting the Teaching and Language Corpora conference (TaLC 2022) in Limerick.
+Due to the COovid-19 pandemic, the 10th IVACS conference (IVACS 2020) amalgamated with the Corpus Linguistics Conference (CL 2021) conference hosted online by the University of Limerick and Mary Immaculate College.
+The next IVACS conference will be held in 2024, at the University of Cambridge.
+IVACS partnered with the University of Limerick’s CALS Centre in hosting the Teaching and Language Corpora conference (TaLC 2022) in Limerick.

-Inter-institutional collaboration is core to the IVACS network and many of our publications result from such synergies.
+Inter-institutional collaboration is core to the IVACS network and many of IVACS publications result from such synergies.

 The IVACS Research Centre has a dedicated book series with Routledge, entitled Applied Corpus Linguistics.
 See IVACS Book Series.